tomasherceg/dotvvm-docs/Pages/advanced-authentication-authorization.md

 **DotVVM** doesn't implement any specific authentication features, however it can use advantage of the common ASP.NET authentication system.
-The fact, whether the user is authenticated and in which role he is, is determined by the `OwinContext.User` property.
-It's the same as in other ASP.NET frameworks.
+The fact, whether the user is authenticated and in which role he is, is determined by the `HttpContext.User` property.
+It's the same as in other ASP.NET technologies.

+In OWIN, you can use the `Microsoft.Owin.Security.*` NuGet packages to configure the cookie authentication or different authentication mechanisms, like Open ID.

+In ASP.NET Core, you can use the `Microsoft.AspNetCore.Authentication.*` NuGet packages for the same thing.

 ### Restricting Access to ViewModels and ViewModel Methods

-**DotVVM** contains the `[Authorize]` attribute.
-You can apply it on the whole viewmodel, or on a specific viewmodel method, which is referenced by a command binding.
+In **DotVVM**, you can use the `[Authorize]` attribute from the `DotVVM.Framework.Runtime.Filters` namespace.
+You can use it to decorate the viewmodel class, or a specific viewmodel method referenced by a command binding.

->Only the method called directly from a command binding, and the class where that method is declared,
-> are checked for the Authorize attribute.
-If you call the method from C# code, the attribute is ignored.
+> Only the method called from a command binding and the page viewmodel class are checked for the Authorize attribute.
+If you call the method from C# code, the attribute is not checked automatically.

 ```CSHARP
 using System;